shipperstack/shipper/docs/docs/sysadmin/Upgrading.md

 If you are on release version ______ and would like to upgrade...

+### ≤ 1.15.6

+Some keys have moved to the administration page for easy editing while the server is live.
+Please move over the configuration values manually as they will not be automatically migrated.

 ### ≤ 1.15.5

 The `codename` field of the Device table now has a unique constraint.
 This means that duplicate values are not allowed in the database (i.e. two devices cannot have the same codename).